-Installing storm windows, storm doors, or wood screen doors in a manner that does not harm or obscure historic windows, doors, or trim.
+Installation of storm windows, storm doors, or wood screen doors in a manner that does not harm or obscure historic windows, doors, or trim.

-Installing insulated exterior replacement doors where the door openings are not
+Replacement of non-historic, non-contributing doors with energy efficient or insulated doors where the door openings are not altered.

-Altered, a character defining feature of an historic property, or visible from the public right-of-way.

 In-kind replacement of windowpanes.
 Clear plate, double, laminated, or triple insulating glazing can be used, provided it does not result in altering the existing window material, tint, form, muntin profiles, or number of divided lights.
 This does not apply to the replacement of intact decorative glass.

-In-kind repair or replacement of windows that duplicate the material, dimension, design, detailing, and operation of the historic window to include repairing, scraping, and repainting of existing windows; in-kind replacement of window sash, glass, and hardware; and in-kind replacement of damaged and non-operable transoms.
+In-kind repair or replacement, if deteriorated beyond repair, of windows that duplicate the material, dimension, design, detailing, and operation of the historic window to include repairing, scraping, and repainting of existing windows; in-kind replacement of window sash, glass, and hardware if deteriorated beyond repair; and in-kind replacement of damaged and non-operable transoms if deteriorated beyond repair.

+Repair, new installation, or in-kind replacement, if deteriorated beyond repair, of awnings and canopies.
+Materials consistent with the historic context that do not change the historic design drastically, permanently change the appearance of the facility or damage the historic fabric or character defining features, or appear or reduce evidence of workmanship are usedN.

+For repair…For new installation, in-kind replacement…

-Installing vents (such as continuous ridge vents covered with ridge shingles or boards, roof vents, bath and kitchen vents, soffit, and frieze board vents or combustion appliance flues) if not located on a primary roof elevation or not visible from the public right-of-way.
+Installation of vents (such as continuous ridge vents covered with ridge shingles or boards, roof vents, bath and kitchen vents, soffit, and frieze board vents or combustion appliance flues) on noncharacter defining features if not located on a primary roof elevation or not visible from the public right-of-way.

-Installing foundation vents, if painted or finished to match the existing foundation
+Installation of foundation vents, if painted or finished to match the existing foundation

 material.